cloudfoundry/cf-mysql-release/docs/proxy.md

 ## Dashboard

 The proxy also provides a Dashboard UI to view the current status of the database nodes.
-This is hosted at `proxy-<bosh job index>-p-mysql.<system domain>`.
+This is hosted at `<bosh job index>-proxy-p-mysql.<system domain>`.

+The Proxy Springboard page at `proxy-p-mysql.<system domain>` contains links to each of the Proxy Dashboard pages.